Vaxzevria COVID-19 Vaccine AstraZeneca 2022

 Vaxzevria COVID-19 Vaccine AstraZeneca Distribution

-In 2021, AstraZeneca and its partners had released for supply two billion doses of their COVID-19 vaccine to more than 170 countries in the last 11 months.
+In 2021, AstraZeneca and its partners released two billion doses of their COVID-19 vaccine to more than 170 countries.
 Approximately two-thirds of these have gone to low- and lower-middle-income countries, including more than 175 million doses delivered to 130 countries through the COVAX Facility.
+About 69 million doses of Vaxzevria were administered in the EU/EEA between 29 January 2021 and 30 January 2022.

 India granted emergency approval for the vaccine co-developed by AstraZeneca Plc and the University of Oxford on January 1, 2021.
 Covishield is the Serum Institute of India version of the AstraZeneca COVID-19 vaccine.